-By default, single-line diagram templates are saved in the drive where PCM600 is installed <Drive:>\PCMDataBases\GDE\Templates \<IED type folder>.
+By default, single-line diagram templates are saved in the drive where PCM600 is installed <Drive:>\PCMDataBases\GDE\Templates\<IED type folder>.

-6.3.2 Importing a template
+6.2.2 Importing a template

-- On the menu bar, point to Graphical Display Editor and select Import Display Pages from Template or on the File menu, point to Display Editor Template and click Import.
-The Import GDE Template window appears with two sections, List of - Templates and Display Pages Preview. - 2.
-Click Browse to select the template files. - The templates available in the folder appear in the List of Templates section. - 3.
+On the menu bar, point to Graphical Display Editor and select Import Display Pages from Template or on the File menu, point to Display Editor Template and click Import.
+The Import CDE Template window encours with two sections.
+List of Templates

+The Import GDE Template window appears with two sections, List of Templates and Display Pages Preview.

+- Click Browse to select the template files.
+The templates available in the folder appear in the List of Templates section. - 3.
 Select a template file to preview the display pages available in the template file. - 4.
 Once the display pages are selected, click Import to import the display page.